Greenville SC holistic dentists discuss the importance of safe mercury amalgam removal

 As an authentically safe holistic and biological dental practice, Palmer Distinctive Dentistry has established safeguards to minimize the exposure that occurs during the filling removal process.
 These safeguards include a mix of equipment, products, and training that aligns with The International Academy of Oral Medicine & Toxicology’s Safe Mercury Amalgam Removal Technique (SMART) program.
 Teaching represents the ultimate understanding in one’s craft.
 So, Palmer Distinctive Dentistry is proud to note that Dr. John Palmer, a fellow of the IAOMT, teaches the SMART protocol to other dentists.
 You know you’re in good hands when the instructor is tasked with your filling removal procedure!

-From beginning to end, the mercury filling removal process is governed by a strict set of standards to assure the health of Palmer Distinctive Dentistry team members, patients, and the planet:
+From beginning to end, the mercury filling removal process is governed by a strict set of standards to assure the health of Palmer Distinctive Dentistry team members, guests, and the planet:

 - In preparation for your procedure, a dental dam is placed to properly “seal” your mouth, isolate the tooth to be treated, and to prevent particulate matter from coming in contact with oral tissues.
 The dam is made from a synthetic nitrile rubber, which is latex-free and offers excellent resistance to wear and tear.